In this review, we will travel on the Astra Trans Carpatic overnight train between Arad and Bucharest in a ‘lux’ sleeper compartment.

 That said, you can’t complain much as it is a lot better than not having any shower at all – which is the case on most overnight trains in Europe.

 The bathroom is fairly well-equipped with a hair dryer, soap and shower gel and shampoo from refillable dispensers – so you may want to bring your own if you are looking for higher quality products.
+There is no towel in the bathroom, but if you ask the conductor you will be handed one straight away.

 At 8.27pm on the dot, the train departed Arad and made its way towards its first stop at Timișoara.
 There isn’t too much to see at this part of the journey, the highlight basically being the crossing of the bridge over the River Mureș shortly after leaving Arad.